New AI trends worth paying attention to in 2026, from multi-modal agents to local large models, see this article

 Can AI video generation be used for commercial advertising?

-Will AI programming put junior developers out of work?
+Will AI coding put junior developers out of work?

-There will not be widespread unemployment in the short term, but the content of work will change significantly.
-AI programming tools are responsible for a large amount of boilerplate code, repeated implementation, and unit test writing.
-This part was originally a link for junior developers to accumulate experience, but now it is compressed by the tools.
-This means that junior developers need to quickly build up their understanding of business, architecture, and debugging, rather than just writing code.
-Looking at the industry as a whole, AI has improved development efficiency and may make more new projects possible.
-The total number of developers required may not be reduced, but the ability structure is accelerating adjustment, which is real pressure.
+There won't be large-scale unemployment in the short term, but the work content will change noticeably.
+AI coding tools take on a large amount of boilerplate code, repetitive implementation, and unit-test writing—the very segments where junior developers used to accumulate experience, now compressed by the tools.
+This means junior developers need to build their understanding of business, architecture, and debugging faster, rather than staying at the code-writing segment itself.
+From an industry-wide view, AI raises development efficiency and may even make more new projects possible, so the total number of developers needed won't necessarily decrease, but the capability structure is adjusting at an accelerated pace—this is real pressure.

 Which AI tool is the most cost-effective?

-There is no one-size-fits-all answer, you need to choose based on the situation.
-For daily general conversation and writing, mainstream large-model assistants in the cloud can handle it.
-The difference is more about usage habits.
-For code-related tasks, IDE integrated tools with project understanding capabilities provide a better experience.
-For privacy-sensitive tasks, the locally deployed open source model is the most stable.
-For multi-modal creation, select specialized image and video generation tools and use them with universal assistants.
-For small teams with sensitive budgets, first use the free version to run through the process before considering a paid upgrade.
-Don't buy the package right away.
-Treat tools as extensions of productivity rather than status labels, and the choice will be much simpler.
+There's no one-size-fits-all answer; you need to pick by scenario.
+For everyday general conversation and writing, mainstream cloud large-model assistants all do the job, with the difference being more a matter of usage habit.
+For code-related tasks, IDE-integrated tools with project-understanding ability offer a better experience.
+For privacy-sensitive tasks, locally deployed open-source models are the steadiest.
+For multimodal creation, pick dedicated image and video generation tools to use alongside a general assistant.
+For budget-sensitive small teams, use the free version first to get the process working before considering a paid upgrade—don't buy a plan right off the bat.
+Treat tools as an extension of productivity rather than a badge of identity, and the choice becomes much simpler.

 📝 本文来自抖文 www.douwen.me ,转载请保留出处。